 Party on bread lovers.
 And for you non-bread lovers, don’t worry I still love you too.
 We can still be friends and I’ll still have lots of yummy gluten free and grain free goodies on here for you as well.

-- 2 cups warm water
+- 2 c warm water

-- 1-3/4 tsp. sea salt
+- 1 3/4 tsp sea salt

-- 1/4 cup melted butter (olive oil may work as well)
+- 1/4 c melted butter

-- 6 cups bread flour or about 5-1/2 cup all purpose flour
+- 6 c bread flour or 5 1/2 c. all purpose

 In a large bowl, stir together warm water and sugar to dissolve.

-- Stir in yeast and let sit a few minutes until foamy.
+Stir in yeast and let sit a few minutes until foamy.

-- Add butter and salt and stir.
+Add butter and salt and stir.